 We continued on to find the Chief of Police having a Press Conference about a recent drug bust.

 I appeared on the Aloyna Show last week and talked to the current conventional wisdom about the need to keep some sort of military presence in Afghanistan for the next 10 years.
 A link to that show is here and my segment starts around the 34 minute mark.
-This is a topic on which I am conflicted, and as usual as soon as I cleared the skype screen I thought of 15,000 better ways of saying what I said but I’m sticking to my central point.
+This is a topic on which I am conflicted and as usual as soon as I cleared the Skype screen I thought of 15,000 better ways of saying what I said but I’m sticking to my central point.
 I don’t think we belong in Afghanistan and as soon as I heard what President Karzai said at the Loya Jirga last week I would (if I were king for the day) have started pulling out.

 But we can’t pull out because our military has no agility – shit, they don’t even have a real mission.
 Saying we are in Afghanistan to ensure al Qaeda doesn’t attack us again is like saying we all should start peeing outside to stop global warming.
 One has nothing to do with the other.

-Our military is a big cumbersome leviathan designed to do one thing and one thing only; crush other nation state militaries.
+Our military is a big cumbersome leviathan designed to do one thing and one thing only; crush other nation state armies.
 Our military is lethal and good at killing bad guys.
 But killing bad guys is the easy part of war.
 It is everything else you have to do simultaneously that’s the hard part.
 We once knew how to do the “other things besides killing people” part of expeditionary warfare but that was long ago when the units dispatched half way around the world took a month or two to get there and remained in country for the duration.
-Our military can’t do that anymore – contractors can and in doing so fill in for fighting infantry but then you are outsourcing the fighting to mercenaries and have little reason to maintain such a large standing force structure.
+Our military can’t do that anymore – contractors can and in doing so could fill in for fighting infantry but then you are outsourcing the fighting to mercenaries and have little reason to maintain such a large standing force structure.

 I’m no Victor Davis Hanson (I can only dream of being able to write so clearly) but if I remember my Roman History correctly Rome started to fall when they became unwilling to bear the burden of military service and outsourced fighting to Barbarian tribes.
 We have not reached that point.
 I don’t know about the other services, but I know the Marine Corps is currently so flush with tier one (99.9% of the current pool) enlistment applicants that the wait for boot camp is 7 months minimum.
 The wait for candidates entering the officer training pipeline is over a year.
 We have men and women willing to get into the fight (and I understand the economy is a contributing factor) but we do not have the national leadership required to direct the fight.

 When you are unable to do what is important, the unimportant becomes important which is why we spend millions to fly 5 pound bags of crushed ice from Saudi Arabia to our FOB’s.
-I saw that in Nangarhar – in Helmand there is an ice plant on Camp Bastion run by the British, but the Marines I rode around with did not have coolers full of ice, which was mandatory with the American army units in Nangarhar.
+I saw that in Nangarhar – in Helmand there is an ice plant on Camp Bastion run by the Brits but the Marines I rode around with did not have coolers full of ice, which was mandatory with the American army units in Nangarhar.
 The Vietnam War may not be the best example of doing things right, but my father spent 13 months fighting in Leatherneck Square and the Arizona Territory of Northern I Corps (on the DMZ between South and North Vietnam).
 In all that time he saw ice once – it was flown in off a Navy ship – but by the time they had divided it evenly among the rifle companies it had mostly melted.
 Today crushed ice for coolers full of expensive sports drinks and bottled water is considered essential for troop morale.